Projects at Elektronmusikstudion 2013

 Born in 1986, in Istanbul, Turkey, Elif Balkir started her musical career at the age of 11 as a pianist.
-Then, she continued to her musical studies in France at the department of Music and Musicology at Paris-Sorbonne.
-Besides the theoretical background, her practical foundation was soon incorporated with the music creation and craft and she became interested in the composition of electroacoustic music, sound engineering as well as musical acoustics, which she has studied at Aubervilliers-La Courneuve Regional Conservatory in France.
+She continued her musical studies in France at the Department of Music and Musicology at Paris-Sorbonne.
+Besides the theoretical background, her practical foundation was incorporated with music creation and craft and she became interested in the composition of electroacoustic music, sound engineering and musical acoustics, which she studied at Aubervilliers-La Courneuve Regional Conservatory in France.

 An AIR-programme grant from Nordic Culture Point has made it possible for EMS to invite Kiwa to work at EMS for the period of 1 October - 25 November 2013 and 8 February - 9 March, 2014.